StevenBlack/k7waterfront/topic/KingstonDragonBoatFestival.md

 Website: http://www.dragonboats.org

-<strong>Here's a diagram of the site plan near the finish line for this year's event.</strong>
+**Here's a diagram of the site plan near the finish line for this year's event.**

 <img src="http://k7Waterfront.org/Images/DragonBoatsSitePlan.gif">